Paths Aliases

 }

-It only applies for files that are processed by Vite.
-Some of your Node.js files may not be processed by Vite, see the Node.js section below.
+The Vite config resolve.alias only applies to files that are processed by Vite.
+Note that that some of your server files may not be processed by Vite, see the Node.js section below.

 See also: